marcoesposito1988/dependency_runner/README.md

 - portable: debug Windows DLL loading issues from Linux or macOS!
 - ergonomic CLI
 - readable report of missing libraries and symbols
+- browsing of DLLs and symbols with fuzzy search
 - JSON output
 - support for API sets and KnownDLLs (Windows only, at least for now)
 - support for Dependency Walker's `.dwp` files